b34c0n5/Kali-Linux-OSINT-VM/README.md

 # Kali_Linux_OSINT_To0ls

-Finding information about your target is crucial.
-These OSINT

-tools will aid in the reconnaissance phase of your pentest.

-These scripts are intended to be used on Kali Linux
+OSINT tools you will need when researching a target.

 Version of python used: